madoffox/SelectionDropDownView/README.md

 selectionDropDownView.listOfItems = ["abc", "abcd", "abcde","abcdef","abcdefg"]
 ```

-When you are ready, conform your class to the 'SelectionDropDownViewDelegate' and implement the 'selectionView' method.
+When you are ready, conform your class to the `SelectionDropDownViewDelegate` and implement the `selectionView` method.

 ```swift
 selectionDropDownView.delegate = self